IFRCGo/montandon-etl-dashboard/README.md

 - `stylelint` is used to lint css files
 - `eslint` is used to lint javascript and typescript files
 - `tsc` is used to typecheck typescript files
-- `unimported` to used to detect unused javascript and typescript files
+- `knip` to used to detect unused javascript and typescript files

 ### Docker